 I’ve been asked this question many times.
 So, let’s talk money.
 The currency in Japan is called Japanese Yen (JPY).
 Like other countries, prices depend on the season.
 The type of travel has a huge impact to your budget as well.

 Based on my previous trips, I created this estimate for various budget ranges.
-If you are a budget traveler, you can manage with around 5,000-10,000 yen per day.
+If you are a budget traveler, you can manage with 10,000-20,000 yen per day.
 This covers all essentials like budget hostels, meals, and public transport.

 For those seeking luxury, plan for 50,000 yen or more per day.
 This includes top-notch hotels in the city centers, diverse dining options, private transport, and activities.